UoB-COMSM0166/2025-group-11a/README.md

 - Local multiplayer support without requiring internet connectivity
 - Extension of carbon-aware features as needed

 This project shows that even small games can be built with sustainability in mind.
-The green software patterns applied here are practical, effective, and adaptable—setting a example for responsible game development.
+The green software patterns applied here are practical, effective, and adaptable—setting an example for responsible game development.

 # 9. Conclusion <a id="conclusion"></a>